 eventually turned into a beautiful day.
 Although a walk through the

 dunes near Bloemendaal produced low numbers of migrants, it felt like

 something big was about to happen.

-It did not take long to realize that many birds were on the move.
-In the next 45 minutes we counted for example around 1500 Common Starlings, 500 Common Wood Pigeons, 300 Greater White-fronted Geese, 100 Meadow Pipits, 80 Common Chaffinches, two Western Marsh Harriers and a Western Great Egret.
-A Barn Swallow was still a year tick for me.
+It did not take long to realise that many birds were on the move.
+In the next 45 minutes we counted for example around 1500 Common Starlings, 500 Common Wood Pigeons Columba palumbus, 300 Greater White-fronted Geese Anser albifrons, 100 Meadow Pipits Anthus pratensis, 80 Common Chaffinches Fringilla coelebs, two Western Marsh Harriers Circus aeruginosus and a Western Great Egret Ardea alba.
+A Barn Swallow Hirundo rustica was still a year tick for me.